 - Errors in the patient record management system

 In medical malpractice, the “standard of care” is defined as the medical treatment you could expect to receive from a provider with the same background in similar circumstances.
-Although some delays in the medical process may be justified, diagnostic delays caused by a doctor’s negligence may entitle you to receive compensation – provided that you sustained serious injuries as a result.
+Although some delays in the medical process may be justified, diagnostic delays caused by a doctor’s negligence may entitle you to compensation.

 Why Choose Our Firm?